bob-laz/mazeSolver/README.md

 navigate to localhost:8080.

 Option 2: Import into IDE

-Import into an IDE of your choice (I used IntelliJ) and run as you normally would.
+Import into an IDE of your choice (I used IntelliJ) as a Maven project and run as you normally would.

 Note: does not work with Java 9 due to Maven/spring-boot issues.
 Use java 8.
 Also, Maven must be installed to run from command line.
 Get maven here: https://maven.apache.org/download.cgi.
 Also, if you are running on windows the JAVA_HOME environment